Chaplaincy Research Summer Institute

 Additional faculty will participate by video conference.

-The 2017 CRSI will be a four and a half day conference held July 24-28, 2017 and hosted by Rush University Medical Center in Chicago.
+The CRSI is a four and a half day conference offered through Rush University Medical Center in Chicago.

-Participation will be limited to 20 persons.
+Participation is limited to 20 persons.
 Participants must be working or otherwise engaged as a chaplain, or providing consultation to chaplains, in a health-related context (hospital, clinic, hospice, long-term care).

 Participants will be responsible for their own travel (this includes travel to Chicago and in Chicago during the Institute), lodging, and breakfast, lunch and one dinner during the sessions.
 The Rush cafeteria is inexpensive and available for breakfast and lunch.
 There are many nearby restaurants with a range of cuisine and prices.
-Recommendations for reasonably priced lodging convenient to Rush are available at this link: Estimate of institute expenses & housing options 031317.
+Recommendations for reasonably priced lodging convenient to Rush are available at this link: Estimate of CRSI expenses w housing parking internet 051217

 Questions about the Institute may be addressed to Kathryn Lyndes, PhD, Transforming Chaplaincy Project Coordinator (Kathryn_Lyndes@Rush.edu; 312-942-0247).